 At the heart of our three parishes is the famous Rudyard Lake.

 The lake is two and half miles long and was created more than two centuries ago for the then expanding canal system of the West Midlands.
 This is where two newly-weds spent their honeymoon in 1865 and after which they named their son who became that very “English” poet - Rudyard Kipling.
 Today, Rudyard Lake offers an opportunity for walking, boating, sailing and fishing and also a ride on a miniature steam train.
-Lying in a fold of thickly wooded hillsides, Rudyard Lake - known as the “Hidden Gem of the Staffordshire Moorlands” - is a haven of peace and tranquility.
+Lying in a fold of thickly wooded hillsides, Rudyard Lake - known as the “Hidden Gem of the Staffordshire Moorlands” - is a haven of peace and tranquillity.